Defending deep to counter-attack

-The most common mistake is getting into a compact shape but fail to press aggressively.
+The most common mistake is getting into a compact shape but failing to press aggressively.
 We may also see players defending too high or too deep, and there can be a temptation to rush a pass on turnover of possession.
 And players must ‘read the game’, anticipating a situation before it has come about.
 In reality, this is something that can only be learned over time but players who cannot foresee situations will typically produce actions that lead to counter-attacks being slowed or failing completely.

 A key progression is individual instruction and encouragement for each player and the team duties as a whole, but we can look to put in place a more advanced press higher up the pitch.
 This would see us on the front foot and enforcing an earlier counter rather than letting play come onto us.
 We can also bring about different types of attacks – such as a long ball forward – to ensure we still get the right reaction (3).

 • Possible player-specific actions from a long ball forward (i.e. a goal kick)